(See also Overview of Diving Injuries.)

 In divers who inspire even a single breath of air or other gas at depth and do not let it escape freely during ascent, or when ascent is rapid, the expanding gas may overinflate the lungs, causing pulmonary barotrauma.
-Lung overinflation occurs mostly in divers breathing compressed air but can occur even in swimming pools when compressed air is inspired at the bottom of the pool (eg, when scuba gear is used there) and, rarely, from an inverted bucket.
+Lung overinflation occurs mostly in divers breathing compressed air but can occur even in swimming pools when compressed air is inspired at depths 3 to 4 feet below the surface (eg, when scuba gear is used there) and, rarely, from an inverted bucket.

 Manifestations depend on the affected area; all occur almost immediately when pressure changes.
 Symptoms may include ear pain, vertigo, hearing loss, sinus pain, epistaxis, and abdominal pain.
 Dyspnea and alteration or loss of consciousness can be life threatening and may result from alveolar rupture and pneumothorax.

 Most barotrauma injuries require only symptomatic treatment and outpatient follow-up; however, some injuries are life threatening.
 Potentially life-threatening barotrauma emergencies are those involving pneumothorax or gastrointestinal rupture, particularly in patients who present with any of the following: